 Take care of your Chevrolet Corvette and it'll take care of you.
 Schedule an appointment for routine maintenance today.

 The recommended maintenance schedule is put together by Chevrolet, your vehicle manufacturer.
-Scheduled maintenance services can vary depending on driving conditions, climate, and other factors; however, there’s a good chance that your vehicle’s recommended maintenance services will include oil changes, tire rotations, brake pad replacement, filter changes, and fluid checks and exchanges.
-Keeping up with routine service appointments is a great way to keep your Corvette running for longer, decrease your risk of dangerous malfunctions on the road, and maybe even save you the headache of dealing with common 2000 Chevrolet Corvette problems in the future.
+Driving conditions, climate variations, and other variables can affect which scheduled maintenance services you’ll need; however, recommended maintenance usually includes services like tire rotations, vital fluid checks/exchanges, filter changes, brake pad replacement, and oil changes.
+Keeping up with routine service appointments is a great way to keep your Corvette running for longer, decrease your risk of dangerous malfunctions on the road, and prevent common 1998 Chevrolet Corvette problems.

-Think you could be due for a new battery in your 2000 Chevrolet Corvette?
+Maybe it's time to find a new auto battery for your 1998 Chevrolet Corvette.
 If your current battery is more than three years old, it may be time for a replacement (batteries typically last somewhere between three and five years).
-There’s a chance you’ll need a replacement sooner, but it depends on the climate in your area as well as your driving habits.
+Yours may need to be replaced sooner depending on your driving habits and climate.
 Taking short trips or exposing your car to extreme temperatures (like in the dead of winter or heat of summer) could reduce the life expectancy of your Chevrolet Corvette battery.
 It can be tempting to try and get as much life out of your battery as possible, but it’s smart to check it regularly and replace it before it gets too weak.
-Otherwise, you may find yourself (and your trusty Corvette) stuck in the middle of nowhere.
-Your Chevrolet Corvette won’t even be able to start with a weak battery, much less get you where you need to go.
+Otherwise, your battery could die unexpectedly, leaving you and your Corvette stranded.
+Your Chevrolet Corvette won't be going anywhere without a strong battery.

-Routine upkeep for your Chevrolet Corvette suspension and steering system can improve ride comfort and help you maintain control of your vehicle.
+Periodic service to the steering system in your Chevrolet Corvette can not only ensure a smooth ride; it can also help you maintain control of your car in compromised road conditions.
 Don’t let a misalignment or pulling steering wheel put you in danger.
-Bring your car to Firestone Complete Auto Care, where our technicians can check your car’s steering components and, if necessary, provide Chevrolet Corvette steering and suspension services including wheel alignment, strut replacement, power steering fluid changes, ball joint lubrication, and wheel bearing replacement.
-To keep your car running at its best, it’s essential to have regular maintenance services on your Chevrolet Corvette's steering and suspension system.
+Bring your car to Firestone Complete Auto Care, where our technicians can check your car’s steering components and, if necessary, provide the appropriate Chevrolet Corvette steering and suspension services.
+This can include things like power steering fluid replacement, wheel alignment adjustments, replacement of struts and wheel bearings, and ball joint lubrication.
+Components within your Chevrolet Corvette's steering system require regular maintenance.

 We can help you keep your vehicle (and your life!) running smoothly.
 Many of our locations have weekend and evening hours for your convenience.